Nirothor/churnmaster/README.md

 Python       7 hrs 30 mins   ██████████████████░░░░░░░   72.00 %
 SQL          1 hr 30 mins    ███░░░░░░░░░░░░░░░░░░░░░░   14.50 %
 Other        1 hr            ███░░░░░░░░░░░░░░░░░░░░░░   9.50 %

+**Feel free to reach out if you have any questions or need assistance with your projects!**